-- Primary residences at 4 percent of fair market value.
+Primary residences at 4 percent of fair market value.

-- Privately owned agricultural property at 4 percent of use value.
+Privately owned agricultural property at 4 percent of use value.

-- Personal property at 10.5 percent of income tax depreciated value.
+Personal property at 10.5 percent of income tax depreciated value.

 Each county and municipality then applies its millage rate to the assessed value to determine the tax due.
 The millage rate is equivalent to the tax per $1,000 of assessed value.
-As the millage rate varies among taxing districts, homeowners need to contact the local county assessor for specific mill rates.
+As the millage rate varies among taxing districts, homeowners need to contact the local county assessor for specific millage rates.

 Inheritance and estate taxes

-There is no inheritance tax.
+There is no inheritance tax in South Carolina.